echeran/smile-of-murugan/webbook/chapter19.md

-[^critique-of-ambitious-collection]: There is a relatively very good collection of Tamil short stories, published by the Sahitya Akademi in 1959 under the editorship of the late A. Chidambaranatha Chettiar, entitled simply *Ciṟukataik kalaňciyam*.
+[^critique-of-ambitious-collection]: There is a relatively very good collection of Tamil short stories, published by the Sahitya Akademi in 1959 under the editorship of the late A. Chidambaranatha Chettiar, entitled simply *Ciṟukataik kalañciyam*.
 Why has not *this* short-story collection been translated *in toto* into English and published rather than The *Plough and the Stars*, is beyond my comprehension.